agilie/canvas-image-cover-position/README.md

 # Canvas image cover position
-It's method which calculate and return image position for fill canvas element like background-size cover
+This method is helpful for calculating image position for fitting canvas element.
+A behavior is same as css property 'background-size: cover;'

 ![Preview](img/Image.png)
 ![Preview](img/Image_cover.png)